GOP Senator Says ‘No More Than’ 3.4 Percent Of Population Will Die Of Coronavirus, About 11 Million Deaths

 Wisconsin GOP Senator Ron Johnson, a key Donald Trump ally in the senate, told The Milwaukee Journal Sentinel that acquiring coronavirus is “not a death sentence except for maybe no more than 3.4 percent of our population.
 Johnson added that he believed the actual total could be “far less.”

 “We don’t shut down our economy because tens of thousands of people die on the highways,” Johnson said in the interview with Journal Sentinel Washington Bureau Chief Craig Gilbert.

 “We don’t shut down our economies because tens of thousands of people die from the common flu.”

 But if Johnson’s upper-end figure were correct, far more than “tens of thousands” of Americans would die from coronavirus infection.
 The U.S. population is currently about 330.4 million.
 But 3.4 percent of that population figure is equal to more than 11.2 million people who under Johnson’s estimate would die from contracting coronavirus.

-By comparison, the 1918 “Spanish flu” pandemic — considered the deadliest disease outbreak in U.S. history, according to killed an estimated 675,000 Americans.
+By comparison, the 1918 “Spanish flu” pandemic — considered the deadliest disease outbreak in U.S. history, killed an estimated 675,000 Americans.
 That figure was less than one percent of the U.S. population in that year.

 The 11.2 million figure is approximately twice the population of Johnson’s home state of Wisconsin, as well.